front-commerce/developers.front-commerce.com/docs/vision.md

 eCommerce features.
 We kept our focus on Magento2 which is the platform we knew most and which allows to support a lot of eCommerce use cases.

-**Front-Commerce is in production as a frontend for Magento2 stores since February 2018.
+**Front-Commerce is in production, serving Magento2 stores, since February 2018.
 It supports most of the Magento Opensource edition.**
 It is composed of a React application, a GraphQL middleware using Magento2 Web APIs, Redis for caching and ElasticSearch for search — more details on [Front-Commerce’s architecture documentation page](architecture-overview.md).

-We wanted to be our first integrators (dogfooding), and to create a few stores with Front-Commerce before distributing the product to the world.
+We wanted to be our first integrators and to create a few stores with Front-Commerce before distributing the product to the world.
+By doing this we could develop empathy and know how it feels to work with Front Commerce.
+It also allows us to be confident in our claims and deliver a solid v1.0.

-Being in production means that we focused on features, themes, payments, deployments, caching, logging… and everything you would expect from such a solution. **That makes us the most mature « eCommerce PWA theme » in our field.**
+Being in production means that we focused on what is the most important for an online stores: catalog, checkout, shipping, payments, theme overrides, deployments, caching, logging… and everything you would expect from such a solution. **That makes us the most mature « eCommerce PWA theme » in our field.**

-We are now working on technical documentation and refactoring (v1.0), along with business and legal things to start selling license to customers and help them building their stores with Front-Commerce.
+We are now working on technical documentation and refactoring to deliver Front-Commerce v1.0.
+On an other hand, we are finalizing business and legal aspects to start selling licenses to customers.
 It also means that we are building an ecosystem of partners.
 See [the license page](/license.html) for further information.

-**The product is alive, and ready for you to use!** We are now entering in a release cycle to [deliver incremental improvements regularly](roadmap.md).
+**The product is alive, and ready to use!** We are now entering in a release cycle to [deliver incremental improvements regularly](roadmap.md).

 ## What do we want it to be